The Mystery of the Godhead

-The prophet Isaiah proclaimed, “For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts” (Isaiah 55:9).
+About the nature of God, the prophet Isaiah proclaimed, “For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts” (Isaiah 55:9).
 Man’s thoughts are limited by time and space, but God’s thoughts reach eternity.
-Therefore, finite humans will never be able to fully grasp the mysteries of the Godhead.
+Therefore, finite humans will never be able to fully grasp the nature of the Godhead (1 Timothy 3:16).

 Check out our Bible Answers page for more information on a variety of topics.